 If you’re worried, it is always a good idea to get a proper diagnosis.
 You will rest easier when your vet figures out why your dog has red eyes, and your dog will be a lot happier if he is cured.

-Furthermore, things can go downhill in the “blink of an eye” and it is better to be safe than risk your dog going blind.
+Furthermore, things can get worse quickly and it is better to be safe than risk your dog going blind.
 It is especially critical to keep track of your dog’s eye health if he has pre-existing health problems like allergies and genetic risk-factors, or is prone to infections.

 What Causes Red Eye in Dogs?